 The Disrupting Harm project was established to generate high-quality evidence on technology-facilitated sexual exploitation and abuse of children.
-It is a 14-country research project conducted in partnership with ECPAT International and INTERPOL, funded by the Global Partnership to End Violence against Children.
-Together, we will develop a new research methodology to study when and how digital technology might facilitate sexual abuse and exploitation of children, both online and offline.
-The purpose is to identify priority areas for interventions by governments and other organizations working to protect children from these crimes.
+It is a research project conducted in partnership with ECPAT International and INTERPOL, funded by the Global Partnership to End Violence against Children.
+Together, we have developed a new research methodology to study when and how digital technology might facilitate the sexual abuse and exploitation of children, both online and offline.
+The goal is to identify priority areas for interventions by governments and other organizations working to protect children from these crimes.

-The project will assess the nature of this problem in 14 countries across Eastern and Southern Africa and Southeast Asia, using multiple data sources to triangulate evidence.
-UNICEF Office of Research - -Innocenti will conduct nationally representative household surveys to collect data from 1,000 children and 1,000 caretakers per country.
-We hope that by speaking to children directly, we can better understand their experiences of online violence within the larger context of their general internet use.
+The project has assessed the nature of this problem in 13 countries across Eastern and Southern Africa and Southeast Asia, using multiple data sources to triangulate evidence.
+UNICEF Office of Research - -Innocenti conducted nationally representative household surveys to collect data from 1,000 children and 1,000 caretakers per country.
+Our hope is that by speaking to children directly, we can better understand their experiences of online violence within the larger context of their general internet use.